gracelawley/cs631-final-project/content/project/project.md

 Here is my final presentation slide deck!

-Below is the graph brief for my final presentation.
+Below you can find the graph brief for my final presentation.